swisschain/Swisschain.Sdk.Server/README.md

 * `exp` claim [RFC-7519](https://tools.ietf.org/html/rfc7519#section-4.1.4)
 * `aud` claim [RFC-7519](https://tools.ietf.org/html/rfc7519#section-4.1.3).
 JWT token should contain an audience specified in the `AddJwtAuth` call.
-It can contain an array of audience still one of which is required by your service.
+It can contain an array of the audience still one of which is required by your service.

-### Scope-base authorization
+### Scope-based authorization

 If you want to add scope-based authorization for HTTP endpoints in your service, add `services.AddScopeBasedAuthorization` call to your `Startup.ConfigureServicesExt`: